agileproducts/ai-sketchbook/mlx-models/readme.md

 By default this saves the quantized model to `mlx_model`.
 Looks like it takes about 1.5GB of disk space.

+I have moved it to ../models/mlx-gemma-2b-it/ so that it can be reused by other parts of the project.

+`mv mlx_model ../models/mlx-gemma-2b-it`

 ## Run

 `pdm run run-mlx.py`